WHALE BEACHING MYSTERY SOLVED!

-To understand why whales beach you must clear your mind of all you’ve heard from whale scientists.
-Just use your own common sense and follow along below.
+First, clear your mind of all you’ve heard from whale scientists about why whales beach.
+Just follow along using your own God-given common sense.

 Just like the hoofed animals on the Serengeti plain, toothed whales are just following their food.

 Whales that often beach en mass also share other common traits.
 They are all breath-holding deep divers that emit acoustic clicks underwater to find their food and navigate.
 These underwater acoustic experts are similar to bats that fly around in the dark.
 They use echoes to find their food in pitch black depths of the ocean.